Daniel Lajud

 Coming through the youth system, Lajud began his senior career with Monterrey, scoring on his Liga MX debut in 2018.
-He was sent on loan to fellow Liga MX clubs Querétaro and Puebla in 2019, before moving to Liga de Expansión MX side Querétaro in 2020, with whom he won the Guardianes 2020.
-After a one-season spell at Raya2, Monterrey's reserve team, Lajud left Monterrey for Atlante in 2022, winning the Apertura 2022 in his first season at the club.
+He was sent on loan to fellow Liga MX clubs Querétaro and Puebla in 2019, before moving to Liga de Expansión MX side Tampico Madero in 2020, with whom he won the Guardianes 2020.
+After a one-season spell at Raya2, Monterrey's reserve team, Lajud left Monterrey for Atlante in 2022, winning the Apertura 2022 and Clausura 2024.

-Born in Mexico, Lajud is of Lebanese descent through his father; he was called up to the Lebanon national team in 2022.

 Club career

 Monterrey and loans

 Lajud joined Monterrey's youth academy in 2014, progressing through their under-15, under-17 and under-20 teams.
 He registered to Monterrey's senior team in the Clausura 2018 Copa MX, making his competitive debut on 20 February 2018, in a 2–1 win against Dorados.
 Lajud made his league debut in the Liga MX on 20 October 2018 in a 2–1 win against Toluca; he was substituted in during the 72nd minute and scored the winning goal in the 84th minute.

 In January 2019, Lajud was sent on loan to Querétaro in the Liga de Expansión MX, and then to Puebla six months later.
 In January 2020, Lajud moved to Tampico Madero on loan, with whom he won the Guardianes 2020.
 During the 2021–22 season, Lajud played for Raya2, Monterrey's reserve team in the Liga de Expansión MX.
 He was released by Monterrey in summer 2022.